mstksg/inCode/copy/entries/singletons-3.md

 the solutions, but you can delete everything after the comment `-- Exercises` if you wish to start on your own!

-**Remember to enable -Wall** to ensure that all of your functions are total!
+**Remember to enable `-Werror=incomplete-patterns` or `-Wall`** to ensure that all of your functions are total!
 None of these implementations should require any incomplete pattern matches!

 !!![solution1]:singletons/Door3.hs "-- | 1."
 !!![solution2]:singletons/Door3.hs "refuteRefute"